sema0539/Event-Schedualer/README.md

 I mostly worked on many different front end features such as the landing page, registration page, and navigation bar.
 In addtion, I helped to implement some of the backend using SQL and also helped use NodeJS to connect the front end with the back end database.

-Note: this app was hosted on heroku but its dependencies were not updated so it is no loner there.
+Note: this app was hosted on heroku but its currently inactive.